Sporarum/scala/spec/06-expressions.md

 replacing every maximal subexpression ´e_i´ in ´e´ by the corresponding fresh name ´x_i´.
 Second, one creates a fresh name ´y_i´ for every argument type ´T_i´ of the method (´i = 1 , \ldots , n´).
-The result of eta-conversion is then:
+The result of eta-expansion is then:

 ```scala
 { val ´x_1´ = ´e_1´;